Author: Sara McCarney, Senior Software Engineer | Reading time: 5 minutes

 Where n is the number of samples, μ is the centroid mean, and C is the number of centroids.
 The number of iterations required is specified by a stopping criterion.
-For example, the algorithm might stop when the samples do not redistribute to new clusters (centroid positions do not change).
+For example, the algorithm might stop when the samples do not redistribute to new clusters, i.e. the centroid positions do not change.

-When should you use K-means clustering over another clustering algorithm?
-K-means is the most commonly used clustering method in data analytics.
-This is largely due to its inexpensive compute, as well as straightforward to implement and understand.
+When should you use K-means clustering over another algorithm?
+K-means is the most commonly used method in data analytics.
+This is largely due to its inexpensive compute, as well as being straightforward to implement and understand.
 It can also scale well with large data and will always converge.

-However, it is worth considering that other clustering methods might be better suited to your data set.
-Examples of other clustering techniques include hierarchical clustering or expectation maximization techniques.
+However, it is worth considering that other methods might be better suited to your data set.
+Examples of other techniques include hierarchical clustering or expectation maximization techniques.

 Overcoming the limitations of K-Means Clustering

 Clustering techniques are commonly adopted by data science teams and across a wide range of domains.
-Clustering helps us gain insights into how the features in our data relate to each other.
+They help us gain insights into how the features in our data relate to each other.
 Gaining new insights into our existing data is known as Data Mining.
 Using the clustering result, data mining can uncover patterns and trends existing in the data.

 Data mining can be used across many industries such as fraud detection.
 In precision medicine, data mining can help determine which patients will respond to treatments.

-Precision Medicine aims to find alternatives to a “one size fits all” approach to healthcare.
-This typically happens by dividing target groups into smaller semantic sub-groups.
-Within these sub-groups, treatment efficacy and patient outcomes may vary significantly.
+Precision Medicine aims to find alternatives to a “one size fits all” approach to healthcare by dividing target groups into smaller semantic sub-groups, where treatment efficacy and patient outcomes may vary significantly.

 Precision medicine allows patients to be treated according to their subgroup, thereby improving overall patient outcomes.
-We can employ unsupervised machine learning techniques to identify subgroups of patients based on their molecular data.
+Going beyond the traditional subtyping approaches, we can employ unsupervised machine-learning techniques to identify subgroups of patients based on their molecular data.

 We have further investigated two of the key genes reported in this study, CTNNB1 and NOTCH1.
-Using the K-means clustering algorithm on the TCGA STAD RNA-seq dataset, the algorithm assigned each patient to a cluster.
-We compared the two clusters on a Kaplan-Meier curve (figure 2).
-It is observed that there is a statistically significant difference in overall survival in the patients between clusters.
+Using the K-means algorithm on the TCGA STAD RNA-seq dataset, the algorithm assigned each patient to a cluster.
+Comparing the two clusters on a Kaplan-Meier curve, we observed that there is a statistically significant difference in overall survival in the patients between clusters (figure 2).

 Kaplan-Meier Curve showing survival analysis of gene clusters identified by k-means (Log-rank : p = 0.011)